Thought leadership isn’t just superficial influence—it builds your business’ reputation. Ready? This is how to be a thought leader.

 Thought leaders identify and articulate trends before they start to take hold.
 They have the foresight to see where their industry is going, rather than getting stuck on the status quo.
 They blaze the trail to whatever comes next.

 Thought leadership content typically establishes an organization or business leader as a subject matter expert.
-It often takes shape as articles, guest posts for other publications, conference talks or interviews with media outlets.
+It often manifests as articles, guest posts for other publications, podcasts, conference talks or interviews with media outlets.

 Consider Shannon Lee Simmons, a Certified Financial Planner who doesn’t believe in the traditional financial planning model.
 She wrote a web page that digs into her New School of Finance philosophy.